Greenfield School is a church school

 To allow our children time to reflect we have developed an area of peace and calm.
 Children may go there during play and lunchtimes.
-They often write prayers, read stories or snuggle down in the comfy chairs to take a moment of quiet in our busy world.
+They often write prayers, read stories or snuggle down on a comfy sofa to take a moment of quiet in our busy world.

 Both schools enjoy visiting their parish churches.
 St James’ is the church in the village of Pulloxhill and we go there to celebrate Christmas and Easter.
 The church is also a rich resource to study our village history.
 St John the Baptist is located in Flitton and serves the communities of both Greenfield and Flitton.
 It houses the historic De Grey Mausoleum, which is owned by English Heritage.
 The school children can often be seen walking to the church for services, art opportunities and to investigate local study projects.
 Both Parochial Church Councils welcome us into the churches and we continue to look for new and exciting ways of becoming involved.

 If you would like to know more about our local churches click on the link www.3churches.co.uk

 As a church school, Greenfield is inspected by the Diocese.

 "The highly distinctive Christian character has a pervasive impact on all aspects of the school.
 The school's high commitment to inclusion is evidenced by outcomes in all area, both academic and spiritual, moral, social and cultural."
 (SIAMS 2015)